penuts7644/HadoopPhredCalculator/README.md

-# Hadoop Photon Imaging #
+# Hadoop PHRED Calculator #

 ---------------------

 ### What is this repository for? ###

-* Authors: Lonneke Scheffer & Wout van Helvoirt
+* Authors: Wout van Helvoirt
 * Version: 1.0
-* This project is a modified version of the PhotonImaging plug-in for ImageJ.
-The Hadoop version is able to process single photon event data, by locating the center point of each photon.
-The reduce stage combines all the two D arrays from the mappers into one 16-bit greyscale image.
-Each pixel contains the amount of found photons and are mapped to the correct pixel value.
+* This project processes a FastQ file and creates a text file containing the average PHRED score per base via Hadoop.

 ### How do I get set up? ###